sahilsaxena21/channel_spend_optimization/README.md

 ## 5. Key Results

-The cross validation performance of the cost curve regression model for each channel is as follows:
+The cross validation performance of the cost curve regression model for each channel is as follows.
+The hypothesis that

 | Channel | R2 Score  | Standard Deviation |
 | ---   | :-: | :-: |